GoogleCloudPlatform/blueprints/catalog/log-export/folder/bigquery-export/README.md

 # bigquery-export package

-Creates a log export on a folder that sinks to BigQuery
+A log export on a folder that sinks to BigQuery

 ## Setters